Violin/Vocals - Piano - Cello

 With a flair for the wild and unexpected, the genre-defying trio, TAKE3, brings the refinement of a rigorous classical music background and infuses it with rock-star charisma.
-Known for their infectious and down to earth onstage personalities, this group leaves their indelible mark on captivated crowds around the country, performing their arrangements of top pop hits, Americana, and classical favorites.
-Under the leadership of violinist Lindsay Deutsch, TAKE3 has an impressive season lined up.
-No strangers to the stage as individuals, they have made an impact on the music scene as soloists, touring the world with Yanni, recording tracks for film and television, and as soloists in front of Symphony Orchestras.
-TAKE3’s core group includes violin, cello, and piano; dancers and vocals may also be included.
+Known for their infectious and down to earth onstage personalities, this group leaves their indelible mark on captivated crowds around the country, performing their arrangements of top pop hits, Americana, Oldies, and everything in between.
+Under the leadership of violinist Lindsay Deutsch, TAKE3 has had an impressive touring history, traveling to most of the 50 states in large and intimate settings.
+No strangers to the stage as individuals, they have made an impact on the music scene as soloists, touring the world with Yanni, recording tracks for film and television (including as featured soloists on the Netflix hit, “The Witcher”) and as soloists in front of Symphony Orchestras.
+TAKE3’s core group includes violin/vocals, cello and piano; dancers may also be included.
 TAKE3 & Company makes it their mission to impart their love, passion and joy in music-making to all who hear them, using their artistic ability as a conduit for storytelling.
 TAKE3 offers shows with full orchestra, small backup orchestra and percussion, or the trio only.